Here on the Instapage blog, we do the best we can to give you tips on how to make your post-click landing pages as persuasive as possible.

 The fact of the matter is, if you want your prospect to click your button, they must first realize that it’s actually a button.

-Remember: without a properly designed button, your landing page is doomed to fail.
+Remember: without a properly designed button, your post-click landing page is doomed to fail.

-Use these six tips to start creating better call to action buttons than ever before, and drop them on your landing page in just minutes with one of Instapage’s 100+ professional templates.
+Use these six tips to start creating better call to action buttons than ever before, and drop them on your post-click landing page in just minutes, sign up for an Instapage Enterprise demo today.